Troubridge Island: Description

 Troubridge Island is located approximately 8 km southeast by east of the town of Edithburgh near the eastern edge of the Troubridge Shoals.
-It is a ‘crest of sand’ which is permanently above high tide and which is stabilised by the presence of vegetation.
+It is a "crest of sand" which is permanently above high tide and which is stabilised by the presence of vegetation.
 At high water, the Island had an area of 2 ha and a height of 5 m as of 1996.
-At low water, its intertidal zone extends for at least 1 km from its high water mark.
+At low water, its intertidal zone extended for at least 1 km from its high water mark.
 The island is most accessible at high tide, when there is sufficient water over the intertidal zone to allow a boat reach the permanently dry land.
 Since 1988, access to the island has been restricted to these with permits provided by the Department of Environment, Water and Natural Resources.

+According to the Yorke Peninsula Visitor Information website, "Troubridge Island (approximately 2 ha at high tide) is essentially a vegetated shifting sand-spit that rises from the heart of a broad sandbank (Robinson et al., 1996).
+The island's profile has altered considerably over the years".

 Flora and fauna

 Flora

 Most of the 31 plant species recorded from the island are introduced.
 The vegetation consists of low shrubland dominated by nitre bush, grey saltbush and African boxthorn.
 Other prominent plants present are tree mallow, sea rocket, marram grass and hairy spinifex.